Perr Schuurs

-Perr Schuurs (born 26 November 1999) is a Dutch professional footballer who plays as a centre-back for club Torino.
+Perr Schuurs (born 26 November 1999) is a Dutch professional footballer who plays as a centre-back for club NEC.

 Club career

 Fortuna Sittard

 Schuurs made his senior league debut for Sittard on 14 October 2016 in an Eerste Divisie 2–0 home win against VVV-Venlo.
 He scored his first goal on 6 February 2017 in Fortuna's 5–2 home victory over Jong Ajax.

 For the 2017–18 season, Schuurs, aged 17, was made captain of Fortuna Sittard.

 Ajax

 In January 2018, Schuurs became a player of Ajax, who sent him back on loan to Fortuna Sittard for the remainder of the season.
 On 7 October 2018, Schuurs made his Eredivisie debut as a substitute for Ajax in a 5–0 win against AZ.

 Torino

 Schuurs transferred to Italian club Torino in August 2022.
 He quickly established himself as a starting centre-back for the team, scoring once in 33 appearances during his first season at the club.

-However, on 21 October 2023, Schuurs suffered a torn anterior cruciate ligament in his left knee during a match against Inter Milan, which sidelined him at least six months.
+However, on 21 October 2023, Schuurs suffered a torn anterior cruciate ligament in his left knee during a match against Inter Milan.
+Following this injury, Schuurs struggled for recovery and would not play another game for Torino, and on 6 February 2026, his contract with the club was mutually terminated.